bonomali/documentation-2/cloud-providers/aliyun/README.md

 ##   Pre-requisite Steps

-Before creating a Cloud Provider, you will need to obtain the Access Key and the Secret Key from the **"AccessKeys""** section in the Aliyun Console.
+Before creating a Cloud Provider, you will need to obtain the Access Key and the Secret Key from the **"AccessKeys"** section in the Aliyun Console.

 ##   Register a Cloud Provider for Microsoft Azure Resource Manager